Live Along the Shores of Elk Creek, Erie’s Most Popular Tributary

 Elk Creek is the largest and one of the most popular tributary streams of Lake Erie.
 It passes through much of the rolling and wooded countryside of Erie County and under several major highways, offering fishing, camping, and parks along its shores and providing a quiet and scenic retreat for homebuyers seeking waterfront living.

-Elk Creek Homes for Sale
+Search Homes for Sale in Elk Creek

 The river starts just south of the town of McKean and heads northwest through Erie County, passing first under I-79, then I-90, and finally US-20.
 It passes through Girard Township before ending in Lake City at Lake Erie beside the Bluffs Creek State Park.